What is the Internet?

 d) Video Conferencing

-Video Conferencing is Internet Services where two or more people located in separate geographical locations do live audio-video communication.
+Video Conferencing is Internet Service where two or more people located in separate geographical locations do live audio-video communication.
 So, it is real-time conferencing services of the internet.
 For proper functioning of the Video Conference, it may require a high bandwidth of the internet at the sender and receiver sides.

 The basic requirement for performing good Video Conferencing: